Conversion Optimization

 How to Use AI to Stay Out of the Spam Folder (and in the Money):

-✅ Predict spam triggers before sending.
-AI-powered tools run your email through spam filter simulations across major ISPs (Gmail, Yahoo, Outlook) and flag risks like:
+Predict potential spam triggers before hitting send.
+Modern AI-powered tools simulate how your email will perform across major ISPs like Gmail, Yahoo, and Outlook, then flag specific risks such as:

-• And whether your current domain is passing SPF, DKIM, and DMARC checks (all key to inbox placement)
+• Whether your current domain is properly passing SPF, DKIM, and DMARC authentication checks — all critical for landing in the inbox rather than spam

-• Recommend line spacing, CTA-to-text ratios, and word flow that mimic natural messaging
+• Suggesting ideal line spacing, balanced CTA-to-text ratios, and natural word flow that mimics real conversation

 Why this matters to eCommerce stores: